 You must understand that marketing is a multi-faceted profession, and requires a high level of education.
 Hence, even if you have the requisite degrees, you can and must opt for various short-term courses that can help increase the scope of your expertise.
 If you are dedicated enough, the sky is the limit here.

-Just so you have a fair idea of how your ideal resume for the job of a marketing professional should look like, our experts have drafted a sample resume for your perusal.
+Just so you have a fair idea of how your ideal resume for the job of a marketing professional should look like, our experts have drafted a sales manager resume sample for your perusal.
 Take a close look at it, and check whether or not all the aspects mentioned in the same are a part of your own resume.

 Download Sample Resume: Download Marketing-Sales-Resume-Sample